Highlights of the 2013 UCSCA Program

-We continued to expand the recruitment initiatives for our 2012 program to include visits to all secondary schools in Cecil County, as well as selected schools in Harford County.
-Dr. Keith Wharton also included Kent County High School and the Eastern Shore Band Directors in our recruitment initiative.
-Brochures were sent to fine arts supervisors and counselor coordinators in all 24 jurisdictions of Maryland.
+Recruitment initiatives for our 2013 program continued to expand, including visits to all secondary schools in Cecil County, as well as selected schools in Harford County.
+Dr. Keith Wharton also included Kent County High School.
+Brochures were sent to fine arts supervisors in all 24 jurisdictions of Maryland.

-It was necessary for us to replace three teachers and three counselors for this year’s program.
-We were able to hire six exceptional staff members who contributed significantly to this year’s program.
-The new staff was able to participate in the interviews/auditions on April 14, a half-day session for counselors on June 23, and a half day session for all staff on July 6.
+It was necessary for us to replace one teacher and two counselors for this year’s program.
+These individuals were exceptional staff members who contributed significantly to the program.
+The new staff members were able to participate in the interviews/auditions on April 13, a half-day session for counselors on June 1, and a half-day staff development for all staff on July 5.

 Due to the current economy, there were quite a large number of financial assistance requests.
 We were able to provide scholarships to all students who requested assistance.
-Mrs. Beth Cronin, Principal at Elkton Middle, and an anonymous contributor from Havre de Grace Middle School provided assistance for requests that came from their respective schools.
+Dr. Stuart Hutchinson, Principal at Elkton Middle School, provided assistance for one of his students.
 Budgetary support for the program came from Cecil County Public Schools at $13,228; our Dove Valley Art Auction at $5,247; Harford County Public Schools provided $5,000; and a balance from the 2012 program in the amount of $7,737.68.

-The Casey Santana Butler Memorial Award and Scholarship was presented for the second year to the most outstanding UCSCA senior student.
-The recipient for 2012 was Carrie Shannon, a senior theatre student at Governor Thomas Johnson High School in Frederick County.
-The Butler family presented the award at the final concert on Saturday, July 14.
+The Casey Santana Butler Memorial Award and Scholarship was presented for the third year to the most outstanding UCSCA senior student.
+The recipient for 2013 was Justin Taylor, a senior orchestra student at Fallston High School in Harford County.
+The award was presented at the final concert on Saturday, July 13.

-Our theme for the 2012 program was “Capacity Synthesizing Ingenuity.”
-Students were able to develop their individual capacities in each of the artistic areas, synthesizing with colleagues in other arts disciplines to demonstrate their ingenuity to create original works of art.
-This practice was utilized in both the discipline focus and creativity classes.
+Our theme for the 2013 program was “Infinite Tangible Possibilities.”
+Students were able to reach for the infinite possibilities in each of the artistic areas--synthesizing with colleagues in other arts disciplines to demonstrate their creative ingenuity in developing original works of art.
+This process was utilized in both the discipline focus and creativity classes.

-Our final programs were very well received and gratifying for students, alumni, and parents.
+Our final presentations were well received and very gratifying for students, alumni, and parents.